linuxserver/docker-rutorrent/README.md

 ** Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment **

+`** It should also be noted that this container when run will create subfolders ,completed, incoming, sessions and watched in the /downloads volume.**`

 ** The Port Assignments and configuration folder structure has been changed from the previous ubuntu based versions of this container and we recommend a clean install **